smittaldm7/php-workout-app/README.txt

 # workout

+Using PHP, MySQL

+Does not not MVC architecture

+Does not use any framework

+Uses DriverManager OR Mysqldatasource for db connection

 This is an app to randomize the order of body area being exercised.
-It is assumed thatthe exerciser works out his muscles 1 area at a time.
+It is assumed that the exerciser works out his muscles 1 area at a time.
 This app divides the body's muscles into 3 areas: upper body, lower body and core.
 An example order which could be suggested would be
 1. core